Linda-Hasanaj/DataPipeline/README.md

 ## Overview
 This project implements a modular data processing pipeline.
 It ingests marketing data from a CSV file, processes and enriches it through multiple stages, and writes the results into a PostgreSQL database.
-The pipeline is fully object-oriented, designed for extensibility and reusability, and can be triggered through a FastAPI endpoint.
+The pipeline is fully object-oriented, designed for extensibility and reusability.
+It can be triggered locally through FastAPI or emulated as AWS Lambda functions using Serverless Framework.

 ---